Flexible Substrate Solutions for Your Next Device

 Applications in Modern Research

 Flexible substrates are widely used in wearable electronics, biomedical patches, foldable displays, flexible solar cells, antenna structures, environmental sensors, microfluidic devices, RFID tags, and thin-film transistors.
-They also serve as a platform for emerging materials such as graphene, 2D semiconductors, organic electronics, and stretchable device architectures.

 How UniversityWafer Helps Researchers